awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sqs-queues-redrivepolicy.md

 ## Properties<a name="w3ab2c21c14e1987b7"></a>

 `deadLetterTargetArn`  <a name="aws-sqs-queue-redrivepolicy-targetarn"></a>
-The Amazon Resource Name \(ARN\) of the dead\-letter queue to which Amazon SQS moves messages after the value of `maxReceiveCount` is exceeded\.
+The Amazon Resource Name \(Arn\) of the dead\-letter queue to which Amazon SQS moves messages after the value of `maxReceiveCount` is exceeded\.
 *Required*: Yes
 *Type*: String